MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/system-requirements.md

 ## IP address assignment

 In AKS on Azure Stack HCI, virtual networks are used to allocate IP addresses to the Kubernetes resources that require them, as listed above.
 There are two networking models to choose from, depending on your desired AKS on Azure Stack HCI networking architecture.

+> [!NOTE]
-Note that the virtual networking architecture defined here for your AKS on Azure Stack HCI deployments is different from the underlying physical networking architecture in your datacenter.
+ > The virtual networking architecture defined here for your AKS on Azure Stack HCI deployments is different from the underlying physical networking architecture in your datacenter.

 - Static IP networking - The virtual network allocates static IP addresses to the Kubernetes cluster API server, Kubernetes nodes, underlying VMs, load balancers and any Kubernetes services you run on top of your cluster.